The Library History Buff

 A Public Library Postage Stamp

-For almost a decade I have promoted the issuing of a postage stamp by the United States Postal Service (USPS) to honor America's public libraries.
+For more than a decade I have promoted the issuing of a postage stamp by the United States Postal Service (USPS) to honor America's public libraries.
 This part of the Library History Buff Web site supports that endeavor.
 I invite you to join with me in promoting such a stamp.

-You can promote a postage stamp celebrating America's public libraries by writing to your U.S. congressional representatives and by writing to the the Citizens' Stamp Advisory Committee of the USPS
+You can promote a postage stamp celebrating America's public libraries by writing to the the Citizens' Stamp Advisory Committee of the USPS and/or by writing to your U.S. congressional representatives.

 Citizens' Stamp Advisory Committee